evanwill/_drafts/_notes/commandline.md

 Start up your terminal and type `pwd`.

 This command asks the shell to "print working directory".
-The shell should give you some out put, like `/home/dog`.
+The shell should give you some out put, like `/home/username`.
 That's where we are right now!
-The string `/home/dog` is a file path representing our current location in the file system, just like navigating the folders in the GUI explorer.
+The string `/home/username` is a file path representing our current location in the file system, just like navigating the folders in the GUI explorer.
 Typically, on Unix systems the `/` is the root directory.
 All other directories are organized below it.
-(*note:* the Windows alternatives such as Git Bash locate the home directories in a "fake" root that is usually inside the application directory, not the actual Windows file system root.
-For example, on Git Bash `cd /` will bring you to something like `C:\Program Files\Git\mingw64\` not `C:\`.)
+(*note:* when using Git Bash on Windows, `cd ~` should bring you to your Windows user directory, such as `C:\Users\username`.
+However, the Windows alternatives locate the `/` directories in a "fake" root directory, not the actual Windows file system root.
+For example, on Git Bash `cd /` will bring you to something like `C:\Program Files\Git\mingw64\` not `C:\`.
+Cygwin and MobaXterm also place the "home" directory inside the fake root.
+For example, when using Cygwin, `cd ~` the `pwd` will say `/home/username`, but will actually be located in the Windows `C:\cygwin\home\username`.)

 - `ls` (listing)
 - `ls -a` (`-a` is a flag, it adds an option to the command, in this case to show all files including hidden ones)